- 1 table

 A vague word.
 Openness will often serve as a substitute.

-Regarded by many cross-dressers as pejorative and should be avoided.
+This term is widely regarded as pejorative and should be avoided.
 Use a simple description or explanation of how the person prefers to be described, e.g., "Award-winning potter Grayson Perry, who frequently dresses as a woman and calls himself Claire..."
-See transsexual.
+See transgender.

 Trillion means one thousand billion.
 The word must be spelled out, although it can be abbreviated to trln when necessary in headlines.
 Always use numerals before trillion, e.g., 2 trillion, 4 trillion.